-To update the flash ROM with CARD-586 still embedded in a machine. the PGM pin must be supplied with +12V electric power.
+To update the flash ROM with CARD-686 still embedded in a machine, the PGM pin must be supplied with +12V electric power.
 Make sure to keep the level to 0-5V for normal operation.
 A special program is required to write data to the flash ROM.
 The flash ROM update program from Epson, WFLASH.EXE, allows easy update of the ROM contents.
-If WFLASH.EXE is used, the circuitry as indicated in figure 11-5 is required.
+To use WFLASH.EXE, a circuitry such as the one shown in figure 10 is required.